12

 – Huw Evans

-Dec 10, 2015 at 18:02
+Commented Dec 10, 2015 at 18:02

 • 2

 @HuwEvans It is very hard to provide any kind of real "proof" that O'sensei was able to use Aikido against resisting attackers.
 Even if he had some magical ability which we do not, Aikido as a martial art should be able to produce at least some living representatives who can live up to the claims.
-Dec 14, 2015 at 18:19
+Commented Dec 14, 2015 at 18:19

 • 4

 There are also eyewitness accounts of Ueshiba teleporting and dodging bullets.
 There are modern eyewitness accounts of people levitating, of Bigfoot, of the time that Karate Jim popped the eyeball of a wrestler who challenged him (I actually heard that one).
 Eyewitness accounts of anybody are unreliable, of martial arts accomplishments even more so, and eyewitness accounts of a known cult leader like Ueshiba defeating all naysayers are extremely unreliable.
-Dec 15, 2015 at 7:27
+Commented Dec 15, 2015 at 7:27

 Your Answer